ajitsrawat/COUNTER/commands_readMe.txt

 3) start minikube
 4) To run a pod from yaml file kubectl apply -f my1stdocker-deployment.yaml

+Pod commands:
-5) To check for pod status
+1) To check for pod status
       kubectl describe po my1stdocker
-5) To check logs of a pod
+2) To check logs of a pod
         kubectl logs -f my1stdocker

+3) To login into pod
-6) kubectl exec -it my1stdocker -- /bin/bash
+ kubectl exec -it my1stdocker -- /bin/bash

+ConfigMap
+1) to Create configmap from a file: kubectl create configmap test-config --from-file=config.txt

+2) To check environment Variables: login into pod printenv

+3) to mount configmap to pod,
+   a) create configmap,
+   b) mount it on volume.
+For more details, refer /home/ajitsrawat/ConfigMaps/pod_withConfigMap.yaml

+4) to edit configmap
+	kubectl edit configmap test-config

+Pls. note: on edit of configmap, this will be reflected in volume also (after few second delay)